dwthurber/MSHE-Student-Resources/_mp_content/presentations.md

 #### Presentation Formatting

 Presentations will be happening in two rooms.
-Depending on what room you present in, you might want to consider changing your presentation formatting to best fit the display for that room.
-Below are the specifications for each room:

-1.  **Annenberg G02:** Widescreen (16:9)
-2.  **Annenberg 345:** Standard (4:3)
+Regardless of the room you present in, you should set up your presentation in widescreen format (16:9).

 #### What to Include on your Presentation